sufyaanAlbertus/GADS7331_GJ2026_ST10436103_Pirate-Survival-Prototype/README.md

 ## 5. AI Ethics Statement & Attribution

 **Compliance & Originality:**
 This project was developed as part of an AI-assisted Game Jam.
-The core narrative concept — the "Disposable Guardian" — was an original creative designed.
+The core narrative concept — the "Last Man Standing" — was an original creative design.
 AI tools were used as technical and creative collaborators to accelerate the 3-day development cycle.

 **AI Tool Usage:**
 * **Gemini:** Used for high-level conceptual design, narrative development, and documentation scaffolding (High Concept Doc, Plan, and Refinement Logs).